 - Cigarette use: Smokers are more likely to develop significant health issues and will always pay a higher rate than non-smokers.

-The choice between a term or a permanent insurance option should primarily depend on your insurance needs and your available budget.
+The choice between a term or a whole life insurance option should primarily depend on your insurance needs and your available budget.

 Is term life insurance right for you?